Developer & Infrastructure

 Core capabilities

-• Visibility into workflow execution state for debugging and operations
+• Visibility into workflow execution state, history, and recovery behavior

 Who it is best for